WillYallop/melody-melon/content/insights/musicians-with-disabilities-disability-history-month.md

 <b>Fetty Wap</b> - Fetty Wap, Willie Junior Naxwell, was the rapper that shocked 2015 with the hit song Trap Queen.
 Fetty Wap was born with glaucoma in both eyes, revealed in a 2015 interview that doctors were unable to save his left eye.

 <b>Monika Kuszyńska</b> - In 2006 Monika was partially paralyzed from the waist down after a car accident, leading to her using a wheelchair.
 The polish singer represented Poland in the Eurovision Song Contest 2015 with the song "In the Name of Love" and was previously the lead singer of the Polish pop-rock band Varius Manx.

+These Musicians with Disabilities are truly inspirational!
+Here at Melody Melon, we encourage you to look into Disabled History Month and pay respects to the achievements and struggles of disabled people over history.